sieve-project/sieve/docs/rfe/decouple_perturbation_policy_and_mechanism/doc.md

 - `resourceKey`: it should be `resource_type/namespace/name` (e.g., `pod/default/mypod`) and used to identify a resource
 - `prevState`: only applicable for `onObjectUpdate` and used to indicate the particular update to an object
 - `curState`: only applicable for `onObjectUpdate` and used to indicate the particular update to an object
-- `repeat`: how many times this condition needs to be satisfied
+- `occurrence`: how many times this condition needs to be satisfied
 - `observePoint`: only applicable for `onObjectUpdate`, `onAnyFieldModified`, `onAllFieldsModified`, `onObjectCreation`, `onObjectDeletion` and used to decide where the change is observed
 - `observeBy`: who makes the observation; it can be some API server or some controller
 - `expression`: express the boolean relationship between all the defined triggers as discussed [here](#Proposed-condition-triggers-topology-implementation)